 Rules & Conduct

 These are the official rules of the Portland Bocce League.
-They are in general compliance with United States Bocce Federation Open Rules and supersede any rules that may be posted at the courts.
+They deviate slightly from the United States Bocce Federation Open Rules and supersede any rules that may be posted at the courts.

 Code of Conduct